Carjacking of Christchurch grandmother caught on camera

 The photo was taken by a passing motorist.

-Her grandson Jordan Kidd, 22, told starnews.co.nz his nana was shaken after being pulled from her car, which was then stolen.
+Her grandson Jordan Kidd, 22, told starnews.co.nz his nana was shaken after being pulled from her car, which was then taken by the offenders.

 "She told me she got into her car and heard yelling at the door, telling her to 'get the f**k out of the car' and then next thing she knows the door's open and they are taking her out of it," he said.